anthonytolentino2026/IT_Lab_Projects/network-admin/zabbix/zabbix-monitoring-setup/docs/zabbix-slack-integration.md

        width="650">
   <p>Action uses Trigger Severity and the condition is Greater than or Equal to Warning.
 This shows that once Zabbix detects a Warning level.
 It will
   Trigger this action and for the Operations, we need to specify which user will be the one to send a message to the Slack Workspace.</p>
-  <p>For this Lab, we can use the Zabbix Administrator but for best practice we can create a least privilege user</p>
+  <p>For this Lab, we can use the Zabbix Administrator but for security practice we can create a least privilege user</p>
 </div>

 <h1>Result</h1>